JCSDA/jedi-docs/docs/developer/jedi_environment/singularity.rst

 If Singularity is not installed and if you cannot install it because you do not have root privileges, then we recommend that you use :doc:`charliecloud` instead.
 Root privileges are not needed to install and use the JEDI Charliecloud container and it provides the same software libraries as the Singularity container.
 Alternatively, you may ask your system administrators to install Singularity.
 However, many HPC centers will be reluctant to do so because of security vulnerabilities.

 If you do wish to proceed with Singularity, **we recommend that you install the most recent stable release** (`version 3.0 <https://www.sylabs.io/guides/3.0/user-guide/>`_ as of Dec, 2018).

 If an up-to-date version of Singularity is already installed on your system, you can skip ahead to :ref:`Building the JEDI Environment <build_env>`.
 The instructions that follow are mainly intended to help you install Singularity on your own workstation or laptop.

 As noted :ref:`above <top-Singularity>`, Singularity is not a virtual machine so it does not build its own operating system.
 Instead, it must work with the host operating system.
-Like Charliecloud, Singularity relies on linux mount namespaces in order to set up application environments that are isolated from the host.
+Like Charliecloud, Singularity relies on Linux mount namespaces in order to set up application environments that are isolated from the host.
 Neither Mac OS X nor Windows currently supports mount namespaces.

-So, if you are running Mac OS or Windows, then you must first set up a linux environment.
+So, if you are running Mac OS or Windows, then you must first set up a Linux environment.
 This requires a proper virtual machine (VM).
-The recommended VM provider is `Vagrant <https://www.vagrantup.com/intro/index.html>`_ by HashiCorp, which can build and configure an appropriate linux operating system using Oracle's `VirtualBox <https://www.virtualbox.org/>`_ software package.
+The recommended VM provider is `Vagrant <https://www.vagrantup.com/intro/index.html>`_ by HashiCorp, which can build and configure an appropriate Linux operating system using Oracle's `VirtualBox <https://www.virtualbox.org/>`_ software package.

   :doc:`If you have a Mac or Windows machine, go here first to install Vagrant, then return to this page <vagrant>`